 What is a stock trend analyzer?
-I’m not going to lie; the road to trading profits has numerous twists, turns and dead-ends.
-Efforts to seek profits from the markets invariably leads to the use of online resources, tools and brokers.
-As straightforward as this might sound, it’s rarely such an easy process in my experience.
+I’m not going to lie; the road to trading profits has numerous twists, turns, and dead-ends.
+Efforts to seek market profits invariably lead to online resources, tools, and brokers.
+As straightforward as this might sound, in my experience, it’s rarely such an easy process.
 Figuring out what stock analysis tools to use is a bit of a pain in the butt.
 But hopefully, this Stock Analyzer review will make your life simpler.

 How Do You Know if a Stock Is Trending?

 A stock is trending when it’s moving in one direction.
 It can be in an uptrend or a downtrend.
-If price is moving up, then the stock is in an uptrend.
-If price is moving down, the stock is in a downtrend.
+If the price increases, the stock is in an uptrend.
+If the price is moving down, the stock is in a downtrend.
 You will see consolidation or pullbacks in a trending stock.
 As a result, don’t let up or down days in a trend make you think the trend is changing.

 If you’re unsure of this, a stock trend analyzer may help.
-The saying is trend is your friend is so accurate.
-If you’ve noticed lately, the market has been sideways.
-No real trend.
+The saying trend is your friend is so accurate.
+If you’ve noticed lately, the market has been sideways—no real trend.
 And trading has been less than stellar because of it.
-So identifying when this happens, is a real help.
+So identifying when this happens is a real help.

-- Is a proprietary methodology of analyzing and evaluating stocks that approaches stock evaluation from the technical analysis lens.
+- It is a proprietary methodology of analyzing and evaluating stocks that approaches stock evaluation from the technical analysis lens.

 - Do not provide online trading as a service.

-- Is designed to focus on the trends of individual stocks and their relationship to other stocks and market indices
+- It is designed to focus on the trends of individual stocks and their relationship to other stocks and market indices.

 - Monthly subscriptions to Stock Trends Weekly Reporter cost $19.95 per month (USD), while a yearly subscription is $133.00 per year.

-Stock Trend Analyzer saves you time performing technical analysis as they focus on using simple moving average trend analysis to develop profitable trading strategies.
+Stock Trend Analyzer saves you time performing technical analysis, focusing on using simple moving average trend analysis to develop profitable trading strategies.
 There is no live trading, news, or fundamental screening.

 First developed by Skot Kortje in 1993, Stock Trends™ initially appeared in the Financial Times of Canada.
 Further growth saw them hitting the Business pages of the Globe & Mail every Saturday for 20 years.
 Stock Trends is now exclusively published at www.stocktrends.com.